-Invest Some Money was launched in 2018 in order to explore ideas in investing.
+We’ve launched our blog back in 2018 in order to explore ideas in investing.
 To build on and dig deeper than existing resources.

 - Learn, apply, repeat

 - Data to back up what I say